-After a child support order is made and entered by the Court, the parties’ incomes or child expenses (health care insurance, child care costs) may change which warrant the child support order to be changed.
+After a child support order is made and entered by the Court, the parties’ incomes or child expenses (health care insurance, child care costs) may change which thus may warrant the child support order to be changed.
 Child support may also be subject to modification when there is a change in parenting time.
 By law child support is always modifiable so long as there is a substantial and continuing change of circumstances.
 This generally means that the overall child support amount would change by at least 15 percent.
 “Modifiable” simply means that the child support amount that was previously ordered by the Court can be changed.
 The child support can be raised or lowered.
 Sometimes it might be proper to change which parent pays the child support.
 Also, there are factors that require that the child support be terminated altogether.

 What Causes Child Support to be Modified?

 Since child support is a product of the factors of the parties’ incomes or income potential, parenting time, daycare costs, health insurance costs, and in some cases other expenses related to the care of the child, then if any one of these factors change then the child support amount will or should change.
 For a detailed discussion of how to calculate child support, our Phoenix child support lawyers offer insights on the ‘Child Support’ section of our website.
 For example, if a parent’s parenting time with the child increases than their share of the total child support amount should decrease, and if their parenting time decreased then their portion of the child support amount should increase absent offsetting changes in other factors.